abhi18av/nf-tower-docs-orgs-and-teams/content/docs/getting-started/usage.md

 Tower can be accessed or deployed three ways:

   * **Hosted**: The hosted version of Tower is available free of charge at [tower.nf](https://tower.nf).
-This version is for individuals, academics and organizations that want to get setup fast and is the recommended way for users to become familiar with Tower.
+This version is for individuals, academics and organizations that want to get setup fast.
+It is the recommended way for users to become familiar with Tower.
 The service is hosted by Seqera Labs.

-  * **Community deployment**: Installation of the Tower community edition in a users own system.
+  * **Community deployment**: Installation of the Tower community edition can be performed a users own system.
 The community edition has basic features for the monitoring of pipelines by an individual user.

   * **Enterprise deployment**: Deployment of the fully-featured Tower application in an organizations own cloud or on-premise environment.
 This deployment option is supported by Seqera Labs and is recommended for production environments.